Graph Coloring for Multi-Task Learning: Proposed Approach

-The proposed scheduler has a time complexity of $\Theta(K^{2}d)$ per refresh.
-However, unlike many MTL approaches, our scheduler concentrates its extra work in occasional refreshes.
-This time complexity therefore becomes $\Theta\!\big(K^{2}d/R\big)$ amortized per training step where $R$ s the refresh period (the number of training steps between conflict-graph rebuilds).
-It adds non-trivial overhead which grows quadratically with $K$ (number of tasks) but shrinks as $R$ grows.
-We provide a full analysis of the time complexity in Appendix \ref{app:comp_complexity} and discuss approaches to reducing time complexity under certain conditions in Appendix \ref{app:reducing_comp_complexity}.
+\revisedRTwo{Using the sketched implementation described in Supp.
+Materials Section~D, a single refresh of the SON-GOKU scheduler has time complexity $O(K d \dsk + K^2 \dsk)$, where $\dsk \ll d$ is the sketch width.} However, unlike many MTL approaches, our scheduler concentrates its extra work in occasional refreshes. \revisedRTwo{This time complexity therefore becomes $O\!\left(\frac{K \dsk(d+K)}{R}\right)$} amortized per training step where $R$ is the refresh period (the number of training steps between conflict-graph rebuilds). \revisedRTwo{For the small, fixed $\dsk$ used in our experiments, this overhead still grows roughly quadratically in $K$ but is independent of $d$ up to the $O(K d \dsk)$ sketching term and shrinks linearly with the refresh period $R$.} \revisedRTwo{Similarly, SON-GOKU's persistent space complexity of $O(K^{2})$ scales with $K$ but not $d$, the number of model parameter dimensions, allowing it to maintain low memory usage even with large backbone models.} We provide a full analysis of the time complexity in Supp.
+Materials Section D and discuss approaches to reducing time complexity under certain conditions in Supp.
+Materials Section D.5.
+See also Supp.
+Materials Section R for scaling behavior with larger backbones.